 Using this Add-In with Enterprise Architect, you can employ the Zachman Framework with the associated benefits of a powerful, open-standard modeling system.
-The Zachman Framework is already activated in the Ultimate and Business and Software Engineering editions, or can be purchased separately to be used with the Enterprise Architect Professional or Corporate Editions.
+The Zachman Framework is already licensed for the Ultimate and Unified editions (but is separately installed); it can be purchased separately to be used with the Enterprise Architect Professional or Corporate Editions.